 Floor lamps are the latest thing in the interior décor scene, and there are some fascinating options out there.

 These interesting additions not only elevate the existing setup but also provide much-needed accent lighting.
 Sometimes, when you’re trying to create a mood in your living space or bedroom, overhead or wall lights are not enough.
-Floor lamps also work in your workspace or studio, to create a cozy and relaxing atmosphere, the floor lamp can work as you warm light while a neutral, natural light in the architect lamp can provide the efficient light for your studio.
+Floor lamps also work in your workspace or studio, to create a cozy and relaxing atmosphere, the floor lamp can work as you warm light while a neutral, natural light in the architectural lamp can provide efficient light for your studio.

 With floor lights, you get more room to experiment, and honestly, the effect they create is nothing short of mesmerizing.
 So, if you’re looking for an attractive option, you have arrived at the place.

 After a lot of research, we’ve collated a list of 27 types of floor lamps for you to choose from.
 And we promise you, they’re all well-lit.

 So, without further ado, let’s begin with the types of floor lamps.

 Torchiere is the crème de la crème of floor lamps and, as such, one of the most popular types.
 It has a distinctive shape that resembles a ‘torch’, and hence, it’s named so (torchiere is French for torch).

 It may not be the latest design on the market, but it has stood the test of time.
 The slender build with the lighting fixture on top looks quite sophisticated, creating a vintage charm.
 The upright, column shape takes up minimal space, which is an advantage in compact interiors.

 We like how discreet it is, seamlessly blending with the existing décor without any parts awkwardly sticking out.
 This bit alone makes it a top choice among homeowners, and honestly, we agree with them.